IsNotMyIP/IsNotMyIp/README.md

 <h3 align="center">A passionate Business Developer with Techie background 🤷‍♂️ from UK, based in Madrid.</h3>
 <h3 align ="center"> 👨‍💻 check more about me at www.notion.so/Sean-Just-7b442d4982aa4661bd25548aef6e8db3 </h3>

-- 🔭 I’m currently working at Neoland as a Project Manager
+- 🔭 I’m currently looking for new challenges!

 - 👯 I’m looking to collaborate with NGOs